jsk-ros-pkg/jsk_robot/jsk_unitree_robot/README.md

    See `https://github.com/jsk-ros-pkg/jsk_robot/blob/master/jsk_unitree_robot/unitreeeus/test/test-go1.l` for example.

-7. Deployment
+5. Deployment

    Once you have completed your development, put your code into [apps](https://github.com/jsk-ros-pkg/jsk_robot/blob/master/jsk_unitree_robot/jsk_unitree_startup/apps/) directory and build on cross environment and copy to onboard computer.

-   To run cross compile, you need to do following steps.
+   To run cross compile, you need `ros1-unitree` docker image and `arm64v8_System` directory.
+If you do not have them, pleas ask your development environment administrator along with following instructions.

    - [prepare-cross-compiling-environment-run-only-the-fist-time-per-host-computer](./cross/README.md#prepare-cross-compiling-environment-run-only-the-fist-time-per-host-computer)
    - [build-ros-system-on-docker--run-only-the-fist-time-per-host-computer](./cross/README.md#build-ros-system-on-docker--run-only-the-fist-time-per-host-computer)